What Is a Story Arc?

 4 Key Elements For Character Arc

-Award-winning novelists seem to agree that there are four (sometimes five) key elements to character arc which drives a compelling story arc.
+Award-winning novelists seem to agree that there are four key elements to a character arc which drives a compelling story arc.

 - Your story will usually begin with your main protagonist and their setting.
 His life lacks something he needs and causes a sense of something unfulfilled.

 - The need may be fuelled by a yearning which he may or may not be aware of.

 - The yearning may come from a backstory that caused them to feel weakened by a loss of love, ability, or perhaps a sense of purpose, and makes them fearful, limited by their circumstances and feeling unable to change.
 The yearning is most likely to be the opposite of what the protagonist’s life is like now.
 Identify their yearning in a single sentence and let that drive the story arc, for example, he wants to be free (of something or someone), to find true love, to go home again (or make a home for himself).

 - Something happens to your protagonist that changes their view on their daily life and stirs a desire for change.
 This is the Inciting Event.

 This will all happen in Act 1.
 After the event that happens to your hero to stir their desire, you’ll be ready to think about your story arc and which scenes belong in Act 2.
 This took me some time to figure out, but I think I have the most important points now.
 Remember we’re not writing yet, just outlining.
 Simple point form or one-sentence sticky notes will do.

 The Anticipated Conflict

 Create intensity towards the anticipated conflict.
 About a quarter of the way into your novel, the hero will be frantically searching for a reason behind the villain’s antagonism.
 The hero may not yet realize there’s an underlying cause for the building conflict, or they may have a vague idea but not yet know what’s at stake.
 The villain may still be taunting the hero to make them give up and turn back.